A few things you may notice about First Presbyterian

 Saturday: 7:00 a.m. – 3:30 p.m.

 Monday through Friday: 8:30 a.m. – 5:00 p.m.

 (These times are subject to change)

 OUR WORSHIP SPACES

-At the front of the building, facing Tilghman Street, is the sanctuary where traditional worship takes place Sundays at 8:00 and 10:30 A.M.
+At the front of the building, facing Tilghman Street, is the Sanctuary where traditional worship takes place Sundays at 10:30 A.M.
 During the day, the sanctuary is bright with light from stained glass windows, many of which came from the church’s previous Fifth Street location, now the Allentown Art Museum.

 At the other end of the building is Fellowship Hall, where alternative worship takes place Sundays at 8:45 a.m. and 10:10 a.m.
 This space was renovated in 2011 for the express purpose of providing a dynamic, welcoming venue for alternative worship led by the guitars, drums and vocals of The 10:10 Band (see the Gospel of John, chapter 10, verse 10).

 This motif is found throughout our campus and reflected in the church’s logo.
 The Celtic cross and Presbyterian church share a long historical association, partly due to their common Scottish roots.
 But the lines of the design hold deep meaning.
 The upward shaft signifies God, the transcending Creator.
 The horizontal arms represent Christ reaching out to humanity.
 The distinctive circle, or nimbus, represents eternity and the Holy Spirit, co-linking with both elements of the cross so all three form one unit as the Trinity.